 The University's Common Core has a significant writing component.
 Students taking Core courses can end up writing dozens of papers in an academic year.
 These papers present significant challenges, since students must not only understand the course material, but construct an argument about it that is coherent, sound, and intellectually significant.

-The ESL Writing specialist.
-As noted above, an ESL writing specialist will be available in Autumn on Tuesdays from 6-8pm.
+The ESL Writing Specialist.
+As noted above, an ESL Writing Specialist will be available in Autumn on Mondays from 6-8pm in cubicle #20.
 The ESL Writing Specialist provides support for non-native English speakers seeking assistance with their Core writing assignments.
 The specialist helps students build their knowledge of North American academic stylistic features and conventions related to the proper integration and citation of sources.
 The specialist can also provide analysis of sentence level structural errors and teach students strategies to to avoid these moving forward.

 The short version: Writing Tutors teach writing on a one-on-one basis.
 They're not copyeditors or proofreaders; instead, they work with students on individual papers in order to help improve students' overall skills in academic argumentation and structure.